-The free online course Essential Management Skills for the Workplace will introduce you to essential workplace skills that will help you be a more effective and successful manager.
+The course Essential Management Skills for the Workplace will teach you to essential workplace skills that will help you be a more effective and successful manager.

 The course begins by introducing you to aspects of change management and how to implement change within a business or organisation.
 You will then learn about bargaining and the strategies you can use to increase your bargaining power.
 You will learn about the five qualities that all workplace objectives should have and how they should be SMART - Specific, Measurable, Attainable, Relevant and Time-bound.
 You will learn about assertiveness and how assertive behaviour is the emotionally intelligent mid-point on a scale which starts with passive at one end and leads to aggressive at the other.
 You will also learn how to reflect an inner confidence outwardly by being serious about your appearance, making eye contact with the other person, and controlling your hands, feet and facial expressions.

 You will learn how to prioritise tasks - important tasks need not become urgent if they are planned and executed well.
 Urgent tasks often help others achieve their goals and are not necessarily important.
 You will learn more about the four Cs of motivation in the workplace - Contribution, Cohesion, Compensation and Comfort.
 You will learn about the stages of development that all teams go through, from the forming stage where team members get to know each other right through to the adjourning stage (wrapping up the task and breaking up the team).

 Finally, you will be introduced to virtual teams which are a group of people who work together across time and space; their links strengthened by use of electronic communication technology.
 You will learn about the benefits of virtual teams for both employers and employees.